locustio/locust/locust/webui/README.md

 ## Locust UI as a Library

+**Using the Locust UI as a library should be considered an experimental feature**

 The Locust UI may be extended to fit your needs.
 If you only need limited extensibility, you may do so in your Locustfile, see the [extend_web_ui example](https://github.com/locustio/locust/blob/master/examples/extend_web_ui.py).

 However, you may want to further extend certain functionalities.
 To do so, you may replace the default Locust UI with your own React application.
 Start by installing the locust-ui in your React application: